cloudquery/cloudquery/plugins/source/aws/CONTRIBUTING.md

 ### Run Code Generation

 With the recipe file added and some resources defined, you are ready to run codegen.
-Inside [codegen](codegen), run:
+Inside the [codegen](codegen) directory, run:

 ```shell
 go run main.go